A Logic Programming Approach to Activity Recognition

-LTBR recognised correctly 15 \move\ behaviours.
-However, it also recognised incorrectly 3 such behaviours.
-These FP mainly concern people that do move together: walk towards the same direction while being close to each other.
-According to the manual annotation of the videos, however, these people do not exhibit the \move\ long-term behaviour.
-(See \cite{list05} for an evaluation of the manual annotation of the CAVIAR dataset.)

-The number of FP concerning the \move\ behaviour has substantially decreased with respect to the results presented in \cite{artikis09AIAI}.
-One reason for reducing these FP concerns the fact that we added a constraint to the EC action description of LTBR that the duration of \move\ exceeds a specified threshold.
-Consequently LTBR did not classify as \move\ the cases in which people happen to walk close to each other while moving to different directions.
+For similar reasons we did not achieve perfect Recall and Precision in the recognition of \meet; it is impossible to define this activity precisely due to the absence of a short-term activity for `greeting'.

-Another reason for reducing the FP regarding \move\ is the introduction of abrupt motion.
-In the original annotation of the CAVIAR dataset the short-term behaviours of people \fight\ were sometimes classified as walking.
-Consequently, the behaviour of these people was incorrectly recognised by LTBR as \move, since, according to the original annotation of the CAVIAR dataset, they are walking while being close to each other (moreover, their coordinates changed).
+A particular refinement of CAVIAR's dictionary --- the introduction of a short-term activity for abrupt motion --- considerably increased LTAR's recognition accuracy.
+More precisely, compared to our earlier results \cite{artikis09AIAIshort,artikisIJAITshort}, the introduction of abrupt motion reduced the number of FP regarding \move\ and \meet.
+In the original annotation of CAVIAR, the short-term activities of people \fight\ were sometimes classified as walking or active.
+In the first case LTAR incorrectly recognised \move, because two people were walking while being `close' to each other, while in the second case LTAR incorrectly recognised \meet\ (in addition to recognising \fight), because two people were active while being `close' to each other.